FabricGenomics/omicia_api_examples/README.md

 Extracting Report Variants
 --------------------------
-Once a clinical report has been completed and is ready to review, its variants can be interpreted using the Opal webapp, but can also be exported at any time using the API.
+Once a clinical report has been completed and is ready to review, its variants can be interpreted using the Fabric Enterprise web application, but can also be exported at any time using the API.

 To check that a clinical report's status is indeed "Ready to Review", use the :ref:`get_one_report`